 “With City Network, Fragnet gets a powerful owner that enables further development of our customer proposition,” says Daniel Öhberg, incoming City Network business division manager.
 “I very much look forward to continuing to develop our service in the global arena.”

 In 2015, City Network enforced its efforts to the enterprise market by launching services such as City Cloud for Banking & Finance, City Connect, and Desktop as a Service.
 The company also established operations on the US market.
 An number of strategic recruitments has further enhanced the investments towards large enterprises.
 The Fragnet acquisition further fortifies these offerings via increased global presence and new verticals.

 “With Fragnet as part of City Network, we continue our journey towards becoming the leading, independent, cloud-based IT infrastructure provider, inside and outside Sweden,” says Christenson.
 “For quite some time now, the gaming industry has been one of the driving verticals for cloud-based infrastructure.
 Companies in other industries often refer to these solutions as they strive to enable flexible, cost-efficient infrastructures.”

-City Network is a leading provider of infrastructure services in Europe.
+City Network is a leading European provider of IT infrastructure services.

-The company provides public, private and hybrid cloud solutions based on OpenStack from 27 data centers around the world.
-Through its industry specific IaaS City Network can ensure that their customers can comply with demands originating from specific laws and regulations concerning auditing, reputability, data handling and data security such as Basel and Solvency.
-City Network are certified according to ISO 9001, 14001, 27001, 27015 and 27018 – internationally recognised standards for quality, sustainability and information security.
+The company provides public, private and hybrid cloud solutions based on OpenStack from more than 20 data centers around the world.
+Through its industry specific IaaS City Cloud, it can ensure that customers comply with demands originating from specific laws and regulations concerning auditing, reputability, data handling and data security such as Basel and Solvency.
+City Network is certified according to ISO 9001, 14001, 27001, 27015 and 27018 – internationally recognized standards for quality, sustainability and information security.